10 Fool-Proof Ways to Stand Out in a Grad School Interview

 Point out specific details about the program that are unique.
 There could be disciplines that complement your ideas and background.
 You could mention faculty members who have been a driving force in your choice of field.
 Other highlights include student diversity, curricula, and job opportunities.

-8. Interviewer may ask if you have other options.
+8. The interviewer may ask if you have other options.

 Many applicants find this question tricky to answer.
 This flustering question is a weighty one for aspiring candidates looking to earn a spot in the program.